Parties must report donations and loans over a certain amount. Limits apply for receiving anonymous donations and overseas donations.

 If an overseas person gives more than that, the party must return the extra amount to them or, if that isn’t possible, to us within 20 working days.

 However, a party can keep more of an anonymous donation if it is a ‘donation protected from disclosure’.
-These are payments that we make to the party on behalf of donors that want to remain anonymous.
-Between two successive elections, parties can receive up to $307,610 in donations protected from disclosure.
-If a donation will take a party over their limit, we will return the excess to the donor.
+These are payments that we make to the party on behalf of a New Zealand person who makes a donation via the Commission in a way that ensures it is made anonymously and the party does not know who the donor is.

 Full rules for reporting party donations and loans

-Full details about reporting donations and loans are in the Party Secretary handbook.
+Full details about reporting donations and loans can be found on the Party Portal.